FairWild

 The FairWild Foundation is an international organization that aims to provide a global framework for a sustainable and fair trading system for wild-collected plant ingredients and their products.
 It was established in 2008 in response to the major ecological and social challenges created by the ever-increasing demand for wild plant ingredients used in food, cosmetics, well-being and medicinal products.

+The organization's programme of work is based around the FairWild Standard and certification system, a set of sustainability principles to guide the adoption of sustainable and fair trading practices through the value chain for wild-harvested products, and provision of assurance that sustainable practices for wild harvesting are being adhered to.

 FairWild Standard

-The International Standard for Sustainable Wild Collection of Medicinal and Aromatic Plants (ISSC-MAP) was developed between 2001 and 2006, supported by the German Federal Agency for Nature Conservation (BfN), TRAFFIC, WWF, and International Union for Conservation of Nature.
-In 2007 ISSC-MAP was officially launched.
-A year later this merged with the FairWild foundation to form the FairWild standard, which promotes and certifies wild products which are harvested in a way which is sustainable for both the environment and local communities.

-The development of the Fair Trade standard was initiated by the Swiss Import Promotion Programme in cooperation with Forum Essenzia e.V and Institute for Marketecology.
-This was then merged with ISSC-MAP to form the FairWild Standard version 1.0 in 2008 to provide all round implementation of ecological, social and economical aspects.

 The current FairWild Standard version 2.0 was published in 2010.
-It combined the FairWild Standard 1.0 with practical experience gained through application of the Standard in the field.
-Its implementation helps support efforts to ensure plants are managed, harvested and traded in a way that maintains populations in the wild and benefits rural producers.
+It combined two precursor standards, i.e. the FairWild Standard 1.0 (developed by the Swiss Import Promotion Programme in cooperation with Forum Essenzia e.V and Institute for Marketecology) with the International Standard for Sustainable Wild Collection of Medicinal and Aromatic Plants (ISSC-MAP, developed by the German Federal Agency for Nature Conservation (BfN), TRAFFIC, WWF, and International Union for Conservation of Nature., and drew on practical experience gained through application of the Standard in the field.
+Its implementation aims to support efforts to ensure plants are managed, harvested and traded in a way that maintains populations in the wild and benefits rural producers.

-The FairWild Standard ensures that best practice guidelines are maintained in the following key areas:
+The FairWild Standard provides guidelines in the following key areas: